mahakoutb/mahakoutb/README.md

 - 👋 Hi,here is @mahakoutb
-- 👀 I’m Data Science enthusiast
+- 👀 I’m Engineer & Data Science enthusiast
-- 🌱 I’m currently learning ...Data  with udacity & Data Camp
+- 🌱 I’m currently learning ...Data Scienice with Python  @ udacity & Data Camp
 - 💞️ I’m looking to collaborate on ML Projects
-- 📫 How to reach me ...
+- 📫 How to reach me/ eng.maha2012@outlook.com.

 <!---
 mahakoutb/mahakoutb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.